You’ve Been Arrested for DWI in Charlotte – What To Do Right Now?

 Is a DWI Case Worth Fighting?

 Absolutely.
 A DWI arrest is a misdemeanor, not a felony.
-But, i f convicted or plead guilty, a DWI results in a permanent criminal record that can never be expunged even years later.
+But, if convicted or pled guilty, a DWI results in a permanent criminal record that can never be expunged even years later.
 As with all criminal charges, a DWI should be thoroughly investigated and aggressively defended.
 The burden of proof is on the State of North Carolina, and the prosecution must prove all elements “beyond a reasonable doubt.”
 North Carolina has some of the toughest DWI laws in the country, with subject to few legal, rather than factual, defenses.
 You are beginning a very stressful time in your life.
 That’s why hiring an experienced DWI attorney is so important.
 We know and understand what is involved and how this process works.
 Let get us involved and see what can be done.

 Thank you for visiting our firm’s website.
 Instead of the usual endless sales pitches on most DWI websites, we have put a lot of real information about what you are facing and what you can expect.
 We hope the content here helps answer some of your initial questions.
 After you have had an opportunity to read this material, please feel free to call us for a confidential review your particular case.
 Every case is unique, and individual facts can sometimes make a real difference in outcome.
 We will give you a candid assessment and explain your “worst case scenario.”
 The consultation is free, but the advice and guidance will help you sleep better tonight.
 Call us now and let’s get started.